Corduliidae

 Corduliidae, also knowns as the emeralds, emerald dragonflies, or green-eyed skimmers, is a family of dragonflies.
 These dragonflies are usually black or dark brown with areas of metallic green or yellow, and most of them have large, emerald-green eyes.
 The larvae are black, hairy-looking, and usually semiaquatic.
-The distribution range of the Corduliidae family includes the northern United States and Canada, with a typical body length ranging from 1.7 to 2.0 inches.
 This family include species called "baskettails", "emeralds", "sundragons", "shadowdragons", and "boghaunters".
 They are not uncommon and are found nearly worldwide, but some individual species are quite rare.
 Hine's emerald dragonfly (Somatochlora hineana), for example, is an endangered species in the United States.

 Corduliidae are known to occasionally take quantities of their eggs at the tip of their stomach, before then sticking their eggs in mud or water using a sprout-like appendage that extends from their abdomens.

-Selected genera

-Some genera included in this family are:
+Genera